 Finish the day with a tasty dinner.
 I suggest either the Mexican restaurant Miss Margarita or the restaurant at Beach Hotel.
 Both are amazing and the restaurant at Beach Hotel has lively and happening music.

-As I mentioned, one day is definitely not sufficient for Byron Bay.
-The town has so many things and is great for people who love outdoors.
+As I mentioned, one day in Byron Bay is definitely not sufficient to see and cover everything the town has to offer.
+The town has so many things and is great for people who love outdoors, especially the water activities.
 I would at least spend 5 to 6 days in Byron Bay to enjoy the town and all the things that the town can offer.

 For a memorable road trip and all other coastal towns, including Byron Bay, in the east coast of Australia, read my post “The ultimate road trip in the east coast“.